Cockhill Celtic F.C.: Ground

-The club grounds are named after long-time chairman Charlie O'Donnell (chair from 1978 until his death in 2007).
+Cockhill Celtic play their home games at the Charlie O'Donnell Sports Grounds.
+The club's home ground is named after long-time chairman Charlie O'Donnell (chair from 1978 until his death in 2007).
 The ground seats 1,000 people and is located on Cockhill in Buncrana.
 The club also has two astroturf pitches.

 In 2017, the club grounds suffered flood damage; they received €101,000 from a UEFA Natural Disaster Grant.